-New Hyde Park Road-Option 1: Five-Lane Underpass with Kiss and Ride northwest of Tracks
+New Hyde Park Road-Option 1: Five-Lane Underpass with Kiss and Ride ^ Northwest of Tracks

+In consultation with the community, this option is the preferred option.
+The community expressed preference for turn lanes north and south of the railroad tracks and a kiss-and-ride near the westbound platform, which were included in this design option.
 The New Hyde Park Road crossing would be reconstructed as a five-lane grade-separated underpass with sidewalks on the east and west sides of the underpass.
 It would provide a dedicated left-turn lane from southbound New Hyde Park Road to Clinch Avenue.
 Reconstruction of Clinch Avenue, Greenridge Avenue, Plaza Avenue, and Second Avenue would be necessary to improve safety.
 Pedestrian access from Garden City to the LIRR Station would be provided via a pedestrian crossing parallel to and south of the tracks and a pedestrian crossing north of the tracks.
 This option would require the acquisition of the commercial building at the southwest corner of New Hyde Park Road and Plaza Avenue.
-The space created with this acquisition would be used to connect Second Avenue to Plaza Avenue, providing a dedicated left-turn lane from northbound New Hyde Park Road to Plaza Avenue, providing space for a Kiss-and-Ride area, allowing for a safe and convenient location to drop off and pick up railroad passengers; the remaining space would be used for parking, drainage and stormwater management.
+The space created with this acquisition would be used to connect Second Avenue to Plaza Avenue, providing a dedicated left-turn lane from northbound New Hyde Park Road to Plaza Avenue, providing space for a Kiss-and-Ride area, allowing for a safe and convenient location to drop off and pick up railroad passengers; the remaining space would be used for parking, and potentially drainage and stormwater management.

-New Hyde Park Road-Option 2: Four-Lane Underpass with Kiss-and-Ride southwest of Tracks
+New Hyde Park Road-Option 2: Four-Lane Underpass with Kiss-and-Ride ^ Southwest of Tracks

+This option is not the preferred option.
 This option would entail the construction of a four-lane grade-separated underpass with sidewalks on the east and west sides of the underpass.
-A dedicated left-turn lane would be provided for southbound New Hyde Park Road traffic turning onto Clinch Avenue.
-The left lane of the northbound New Hyde Park Road traffic would be shared with a left turn onto Plaza Avenue.
+A dedicated left-turn lane would be provided for southbound New Hyde Park Road traffic turning 'on Clinch Avenue.
+The left lane of 'northbound New Hyde Park Road 'would be shared with a left turn 'to Plaza Avenue.
 This option would involve construction of a Kiss-and-Ride area on the southwest side of New Hyde Park Road.
 This option would not require the acquisition of any buildings.
-Under this option, Second Avenue would not be accessible to (connect to) New Hyde Park Road.
+Under this option, Second Avenue would not 'connect to' New Hyde Park Road.